chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 ### The Problem
 People often forget to take their medications at the correct time.
 This is especially true for senior citizens and people with extremely hectic lives.
 ### The Goal
-My goal is to design a simple tool that can help improve a person’s quality of life by keeping track of medications and reminding the users at the appropriate time.
+My goal is to design a simple tool that can help improve a person’s quality of life by keeping a track of medications and reminding the users at the appropriate time.
 ### Tools Used

 ![MT_mockup1](../img_repo/MT.IMG.02.1.png){:width="400" height="200" loading="lazy"}